Kunio Maekawa: Kinokuniya Bookstore (1947)

 His first major project in the post-war period, the Kinokuniya Bookstore in Shinjuku, Tokyo, embodied the spirit of urban renewal and cultural revival amidst the ravaged landscape of war.
 The two-story wood frame building featured a glass-clad facade facing the street, creating a stark visual and symbolic distinction between the bookshop and its surroundings, the latter of which still largely remained in states of ruin and disarray, dominated by the presence of black markets.
-At the time of its completion, the front area was still obscured by impoverish barracks and slums, and the entrance could only be accessed through a narrow path leading to the door.
+At the time of its completion, the front area was still obscured by barracks and slums, and the entrance could only be accessed through a narrow path leading to the door.
 The glass facade filled the flat-roofed building with natural light, while Japanese Ōya stone (a material famously featured in Frank Lloyd Wright's design of the Imperial Hotel) was used in the entryway and staircase.
 Through the combination of vernacular materials and new design strategies borrowed from his European mentors, Maekawa began to concretize his neo-traditionalist approach to architecture, negotiating the needs of a modern Japanese society ravaged by the war, Imperial order, and American occupation while probing new ways of refashioning national identity through vernacular tropes and regionalist details.

+Maekawa would also build Kinokuniya's 1964 steel-framed reinforced concrete headquarters and flagship store in Shinjuku, featuring a theatre, art gallery and various tenants in nine above ground stories, and two underground.
+As opposed to the earlier property, the new building was designed to be more welcoming and serve as a meeting place for the public.
+It still survives today and has been designated a Tokyo Historic Building in 2017.